 Appropriate A condition in which risks to information assets will not foreseeably create harm that is greater than what the organization or interested parties can tolerate.

 Appropriate risk Risk that, as evaluated and stated, would appear to an organization, its interested parties, and authorities as acceptably low.
+The likelihood of an impact must be acceptable to all foreseeably affected parties.

 Asset Class A group of information assets that are evaluated as one set based on their similarity.
 “Servers,” “end-user computers,” “network devices” are examples, as are “email servers,” “web servers” and “authentication servers.”